Candidates Tournament 2026: Players, Schedule & Predictions

 The venue is gorgeous, at least — the Cap St Georges Hotel and Resort in Pegeia, Cyprus.
 Eight players.
 Double round-robin.
 Fourteen rounds of classical chess spread over three weeks, with the winner earning the right to challenge World Champion Gukesh Dommaraju later this year.

 And about Gukesh — the guy is currently sitting in last place at the Prague Masters, having lost three of his last four games.
+His rating has cratered by over 25 points since January, and the chess world is genuinely worried.
 If you're one of the eight players heading to Cyprus, you have to be thinking: this might be the most beatable version of a world champion we've seen in a while.

 Caruana and Pragg — the Two Everyone's Picking